WAML POLICIES AND PROCEDURES

 9.1 Email lists

-9.1.b.2 Google Group membership includes officers and appointed positions (Archivist, Business Manager, Membership Manager, Social Media Manager, Webmaster, and Chairs of standing committees).
+- 9.1.b.2 Google Group membership includes officers and appointed positions (Archivist, Membership Manager, Social Media Manager, Webmaster, and Chairs of standing committees).

 9.2 Online Workspaces

-9.2.a.2 The President shall act as “Administrator” of the G Suite for Nonprofits account using the administrative login, or appoint another Executive Board member to act as “Administrator”.
+- 9.2.a.2 The President shall act as “Administrator” of the G Suite for Nonprofits account using the administrative login.
+If the President does not wish to serve in this capacity, the Executive Board may appoint another Executive Board member to act as “Administrator”.

 9.3 WAML Web Presence